fbpx

 Do I have to include a budget with the application?

-No. Although a stipulation of the Rosalind Franklin Young Investigator Award is that it cannot be used toward salary for the recipients, it is considered an individual prize, rather than an institutional research grant.
-Therefore, you do not need to include a budget with the application.
+No. Although a stipulation of the Rosalind Franklin Young Investigator Award is that it cannot be used toward salary for the recipients, it is considered an individual prize rather than an institutional research grant.

 Should I include figures in the explanation of the applicant’s current research?

-Space is limited to 700 words, and figures may take up a sizable amount of this space.
-Unless the figure will clarify the research without adding significantly to the word count, we recommend that you do not include figures.
+Space is limited to 600 words; unless the figure will clarify the research without adding significantly to the word count, we recommend that you do not include figures.

 Should I include a reference list in the research description?

-No. Because space is limited, you should not include a list of references with the description of research.
+No. Because space is limited, you should not include a list of references.

 Do the references need to be Board certified in order to give the applicant a recommendation?